Child Custody (Hadana) in Bahrain

 • You are going through a divorce or separation and have children.

-• You are a non-custodial parent being denied visitation rights.
+• You are a non-custodial parent being denied visitation.

-• You want to travel abroad with your child and need the other parent's consent or court approval.
+• You want to travel abroad with your child and the other parent has not agreed.

-• If you cannot agree on custody, file a custody petition with the appropriate court.
+• If you cannot agree on custody, file a custody petition with the appropriate court, supported by evidence of stable housing, income, and parenting ability.

-• If denied visitation, file a visitation enforcement request with the court.
+• If denied visitation, file a visitation enforcement request with the court immediately.

 What should you NOT do?

-• Do not withhold the child from the other parent without a court order — this can result in losing custody.
+• Do not withhold the child from the other parent without a court order — this can result in losing custody in either system.

-• Do not take the child out of Bahrain without proper consent — this may be treated as abduction.
+• Do not take the child out of Bahrain without proper consent — this may be treated as child abduction under both Bahraini law and international conventions.

-• Do not use the child as leverage in financial negotiations — courts view this unfavourably.
+• Do not use the child as leverage in financial negotiations — both Sunni and Ja'fari courts view this extremely unfavourably.

 You came here to know your rights — help someone else know theirs.